P7h/StormTweetsURLShortening/README.md

 ### Distributed Mode:
-Distributed mode requires a complete and proper Storm setup.
+Distributed mode requires a complete and proper Storm setup.<br>
-In distributed mode, after starting Nimbus and Supervisors on individual machines, and this application can be run on the master machine by invoking the following on the command line:
+In distributed mode, after starting Nimbus and Supervisors on individual machines, this application can be executed on the master machine by invoking the following on the command line:

-    storm jar target\StormTweetsURLShortening-1.0.0-SNAPSHOT-jar-with-dependencies.jar urlshorten.topology.UnshortenTopology
+    storm jar target\StormTweetsURLShortening-1.0.0-SNAPSHOT-jar-with-dependencies.jar urlshorten.topology.UnshortenTopology UnshortenURLs